 York Civil War Roundtable

 The York Civil War Round Table (YCWRT) is a non-profit organization that seeks to promote, interpret, preserve, and protect the Civil War heritage of York County, Pennsylvania, through the education and exchange of information with its members and the general public.
 Membership is free and open to anyone interested in learning more about the American Civil War.

-Please visit the YCWRT website for more information.
+Please visit the YCWRT website

 South Central Pennsylvania Genealogical Society

-Their primary geographic area of interest and coverage is Pennsylvania's York and Adams counties.
-Their purpose is to encourage and promote an interest in genealogy by, collecting and preserving materials related to genealogy, encouraging the compilation and publication of family genealogies and histories, publishing materials of interest and benefit to members, holding meetings for the education of members and the public and offering financial and volunteer support to the library at the York County Heritage Trust.
+South Central Pennsylvania Genealogical Society, Inc. (SCPGS) is an all-volunteer, non-profit organization of genealogists.
+As genealogists, they study ancestry and family history, and are interested in preserving family heritage for future generations.
+Their primary geographic area of interest and coverage is Pennsylvania's York and Adams Counties.
+Their purpose is to encourage and promote an interest in genealogy by collecting and preserving materials related to genealogy, encouraging the compilation and publication of family genealogies and histories, publishing materials of interest and benefit to members, holding meetings for the education of members and the public, and offering financial and volunteer support to the library at the York County Heritage Trust.